stefanache/w10-anaconda-3-install-on-i5/README.md

       C:\Users\{your username}\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Anaconda3 (64-bit)

 The Anaconda3 have two main components:

     Anaconda Navigator and

     Anaconda Prompt

 Remarks:

-Anaconda Navigator is one GUI=graphical user interface(or interaction) and Anaconda Prompt(my preference) is one client user interface=CLI.
+Anaconda Navigator is one GUI=graphical user interface(or interaction) and

+Anaconda Prompt(my preference) is one client user interface=CLI.

 The Anaconda Prompt in fact is one terminal window which show you one simple shell prompt like :

     (base) C:\Users\{your username} >

-the (base) is name for your current(default) environment and then follow the current path where is now located theyour user=prompt:
+the (base) is name for your current(default) environment and then follow

+the current path where is now located the your user's prompt:
     C:\Users\{your username}

  The propmpt for user CLI is '>' where you click to enter your commands for Anaconda3.

- For example you can type this command to know which 'conda' version have installed now:
+ For example you can type this command to know which 'conda' version have you installed for now:

     (base) C:\Users\{your username}> conda -V